darryltkh/Introduction-to-Data-Science-and-Artificial-Intelligence/README.md

-# Introduction to Data Science and Artificial Intelligence Project
-Classification of Earthquake Damage Severity based on building characteristics
+# Predict Earthquake Damage on Buildings
 This project is done for the Singapore NTU SCSE module CE1015 Introduction to Data Science and Artificial Intelligence.
 It is based off an online competition on [DrivenData](https://www.drivendata.org/competitions/57/nepal-earthquake/).
 However, as this is an academic project, this work is not allowed to be submitted for the competition.

----
 Aim of the project: Predict the level of damage to buildings caused by the 2015 Gorkha earthquake in Nepal.

 How this project was conducted: